averissimo/mass-blast/README.md

 Pre-packaged releases of MassBlast are available at github, [download here](https://github.com/averissimo/mass-blast/releases) and support:
   - Linux 32/64-bit
   - Mac OSX (recent versions)
-  - Windowns (althought the binaries are 32-bits, due to our packaging tool)
+  - Windowns (the binaries are 32-bits, due to our packaging tool that includes ruby and other dependencies)

 Requirements:
-- Blast+ installed
+- BLAST+ installed
   -  [link to download latest version](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
     - note for Windows users:
-      1. Can only install 32-bit version of Blast+ (latest win32 version is 2.2.30 that can be [downloaded here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.30/))
+      1. Can only install 32-bit version of BLSAT+ (latest win32 version is 2.2.30 that can be [downloaded here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.30/))
       2. If it gives an error, please delete ncbi.ini located at a subdirectory at the AppData folder, if problem persists, submit an issue.

 Default options can be changed at user.yml, check user.yml.example for more information (manual soon).